Before 'Bend It Like Beckham,' Its Director Made This LA Thanksgiving Movie

 "Most people don't realize that I directed it, because it's so American," said director Gurinder Chadha.

-Chadha, who would go on to direct movies like Bend It Like Beckham and this year's Bruce Springsteen-through-the-eyes-of-the-British-working-class film Blinded By The Light, was inspired when she came to Los Angeles with her L.A. native husband.
+Chadha, who would go on to direct movies like Bend It Like Beckham and the Bruce Springsteen-through-the-eyes-of-the-British-working-class film Blinded By The Light, was inspired when she came to Los Angeles with her L.A. native husband.

 "I was seeing all kinds of people in the real city that I didn't see on the cinema screen," Chadha said.